Old-Timers' Day: Format

 The first Old-Timers' Day held under this name took place on the final day of the 1947 season.
 For many years, players from other teams would attend the festivities wearing their own uniforms.
-By the 1980s this practice had stopped and only Yankee players were honored.
+By the 1980s, this practice had stopped and only Yankee players were honored.

 Today, the Yankees invite several dozen former ballplayers, including many greats and fan favorites, to be introduced to the crowd.
 Former coaches and managers, trainers, and broadcasters also participate in the festivities.
 Hall of Famers and special honorees cap the celebration, with those of the highest standing introduced last.
 Then participating old-timers are split into two teams, often called the Clippers (after the legendary Joe DiMaggio, the "Yankee Clipper") and the Bombers (homage to the team's legacy as the "Bronx Bombers"), to face one-another in a short exhibition contest.
 The most guests to attend in one year was 72, in 2008.

 During the years he attended, DiMaggio would always be introduced last as "baseball's greatest living player".
 In 1978, when Billy Martin was introduced after him as part of a stunt announcing he would return as manager in 1980, DiMaggio complained and said if anyone was introduced after him without his permission he would no longer return; it never happened again.
 He made his final appearance in 1998, missing only the 1988 game due to a scheduling conflict.
 Since his final appearance, Whitey Ford and Yogi Berra were traditionally the last players introduced.
 Berra made his final appearance in 2014, and Ford made his last in 2019.
+With the return of Old Timers’ Day after the COVID pandemic, Mariano Rivera and Derek Jeter have had the honor of being introduced last.

 Other elements of the day's ceremonies include a moment of silence for members of the Yankee family who died in the previous year, and introduction of the widows of great Yankees, a tradition that started with Claire Ruth and Eleanor Gehrig attending into the 1970s and 1980s and continues today with Diana Munson, Helen Hunter, Jill Martin, Arlene Howard, Kay Murcer, all escorted by current Yankees players.
 Ruth's daughter and granddaughter have also been introduced in recent years.
 Members of the Mantle and Maris families have also been introduced in the past, as well as those who have been recently widowed, such as Jerry Coleman's wife Maggie Coleman, who attended in 2014 after her husband's death.

 Mel Allen was the original master of ceremonies, followed by Frank Messer, and then John Sterling and Michael Kay handling the duties as a team.
-People like Keith Olbermann and Bob Wolff have also contributed.
+Keith Olbermann and Bob Wolff have also contributed.

 A modern addition, started in the past 20 years, involves a few "Old Timers", typically current Yankee broadcasters, being wired for sound to provide running commentary during the game, starting with Bobby Murcer and continuing with Paul O'Neill, David Cone and John Flaherty.